Jake36921/Discord-Ai-Bot/readme.md

 Summer project.
-Testing out what i've learned in python.\
+Testing out what i've learned in python as a novice.\
 Install requirements\
 \
 ``